-In fiscal 2016, restructuring provisions were recognised for expected restructuring expenses associated with the acquisitions of Photo Etch business and Teledyne PCT business.
-It is expected that most of these expenses will be incurred in the next financial year.
+In fiscal 2016, restructuring provisions were recognised for expected restructuring expenses associated with the PhotoEtch and Teledyne PCT transactions.
+In fiscal 2017, these provisions were utilized towards expected restructuring expenses associated with the transition of PhotoEtch business and Teledyne PCT business.